 Bubbles (Optional): Cava from Spain, Prosecco from Italy, and sparkling wine from other non-Champagne regions are delicious, and they are almost always a better deal than French Champagne.
 If you’re going to serve bubbles as a toasting-only option, you want about 4–5 ounces per person, per toast.
 Also, you don’t have to do a bubbly toast, if you don’t want to.
 People can cheers with anything, and your marriage will still be official.
 Promise.

-Use a Wedding Alcohol Calculator To Know What You Need
+Use a Wedding Alcohol Calculator

 KNOW YOUR CROWD